 POWERS, ABILITIES, WEAPONS & TOOLS

 Labyrinth is super intelligent and has used a series of biological hyper-tech methods and procedures to develop a plethora of hyper-abilities, including enhanced strength, enhanced speed, flight, telepathy and telekinesis.
-He has also come into possession of a number of hyper-diamonds that give him further abilities such as energy projection and technokinesis.
-Additionally he has trained himself in a number of martial arts techniques.
+He has also come into possession of a number of hyper-diamonds, which give him further abilities, such as energy projection and technokinesis.
+Additionally, he has trained himself in a number of martial arts techniques.

 WEIGHT: 234 lbs.

-One of those schools was the University of Tulsa, and after his time as a small time criminal in Southern Platinum City was halted by Black Jag, Night Bird and Metro of the Platinum City Knights, Labyrinth found refuge at the school, which had been abandoned for more than 50 years.
-He found that the library was still filled with books and that the digital archives just needed a little bit of electricity in order to be fully functional.
-For the next few years he spent every waking moment reading and researching different methods for gaining super-powers.
+One of those schools was the University of Tulsa, and after his time as a small-time criminal in southern Platinum City was halted by Black Jag, Night Bird and Metro of the Platinum City Knights, Labyrinth found refuge at the school, which had been abandoned for more than 50 years.
+He found that the library was still filled with books, and that the digital archives just needed a little bit of electricity in order to be fully functional.
+For the next few years, he spent every waking moment reading and researching different methods for gaining super-powers.
 He did not have the right kind of mind for developing hyper-serums, however, he WAS able to decipher many of the secrets behind theoretical hyper-technology.
-In other words he was able to figure out methods of naturally stimulate several of his natural anatomical functions in extreme ways.
+In other words, he was able to figure out methods to naturally stimulate several of his natural anatomical functions in extreme ways.

-After some time and a plethora of experiments and procedures, along with strenuous physical training, he developed telepathy, telekinesis, hyper-strength, extreme agility and enhanced durability.
-He then sought out the help of a hyper-villain known as Qatastrophe who specializes in creating hyper-adaptive clothing and gear.
-They worked out a deal and she built an exo-suit for him that further enhanced his abilities and provided him with additional abilities such as energy projection and limited flight.
+After some time, and a plethora of experiments and procedures, along with strenuous physical training, he developed telepathy, telekinesis, hyper-strength, extreme agility, and enhanced durability.
+He then sought out the help of a hyper-villain known as Qatastrophe, who specializes in creating hyper-adaptive clothing and gear.
+They worked out a deal, and she built an exo-suit for him, which further enhanced his abilities and provided him with additional abilities, such as energy projection and limited flight.

-The Diamond Alliance was eventually disbanded and several of its members were destroyed during a battle with Carina, an incredibly powerful warrior from the Denizen Supreme warrior collective.
-Unfortunately, Utopia was among the heroes that fell that day – and the blast that caused her demise also caused the diamonds to be spread throughout the universe, with a number of them landing on earth.
+The Diamond Alliance was eventually disbanded, and several of its members were destroyed during a battle with Carina, an incredibly powerful warrior from the Denizen Supreme warrior collective.
+Unfortunately, Utopia was among the heroes who fell that day – and the blast which caused her demise also caused the diamonds to be spread throughout the universe, with a number of them landing on Earth.
 A young teenager in the Bronx, who would grow up to become the super cop Brolic, came into possession of the strength diamond.
 Then, after years of making great heroic use of it, he eventually met his demise while working as a member of the Alpha Initiative during an outer space mission.

-During his experiments he found that the diamond gave off a very particular and unique energy signature.
-At once Labyrinth calibrated a series of spectrometers to search the earth for more signs of the what he was now calling “dynergy.”
-And boy did he find it!
+During his experiments, he found that the diamond gave off a very particular and unique energy signature.
+At once, Labyrinth calibrated a series of spectrometers to search the Earth for more signs of the what he was now calling “dynergy”.
+And boy, did he find it!
 Over a dozen more dynergy signatures popped up on his radars – which meant there were over a dozen more hyper-diamonds within his grasp.
 He immediately set out to track them down.
-For the next several months he traveled the world – he found a hyper-speed hyper diamond in a cave in Mumbai; he found an invisibility hyper-diamond in the South Pacific Ocean; he found a durability hyper diamond in a town on the outskirts of London; and he discovered a mystic hyper diamond in Sierra Leone… just to name a few.
+For the next several months he traveled the world – he found a hyper-speed diamond in a cave in Mumbai; he found an invisibility hyper-diamond in the South Pacific Ocean; he found a durability diamond in a town on the outskirts of London; and he discovered a mystic hyper-diamond in Sierra Leone… just to name a few.

-Eventually, a large group of heroes including Ox, The Sista Clique, Torpedo Jones and The Platinum City Knights discovered his university base of operations and launched a full scale assault.
-Labyrinth however, by this time, had grown extremely powerful and engaged the hyper-hero army head-on in what turned out to be a brutal confrontation!
-He was able to use his force-fields to deflect projectiles and bullets from Ox, Metro and Night Bird; his speed counteracted Torpedo’s quickness and Girl Six’s multi-pronged attacks; his telepathy was able to match Kharma’s hyper-precognition; and the capabilities of his exo-suit were a little too much for Cybernetica’s technokinesis to circumvent.
-It was Ember Brook’s elemental fire attacks that eventually put the heroes in a position to survive the battle and perhaps even capture the villain.
-However the Labyrinth had a contingency plan, and after several hours of fending off the do-gooders, he was able to trigger a massive explosion that pushed them back long enough for him to escape.
-Fortunately for Labyrinth the battle had gone on long enough for a team of nameless-faceless minions he borrowed from friend and fellow villain Qatastrophe to pack all of his equipment and books, download all of his digital files and remove them from the university before the entire campus was blown to smithereens.
+Eventually, a large group of heroes, including Ox, The Sista Clique, Torpedo Jones, and The Platinum City Knights, discovered his university base of operations, and launched a full-scale assault.
+Labyrinth, however, by this time had grown extremely powerful, and engaged the hyper-hero army head-on in what turned out to be a brutal confrontation!
+He was able to use his force-fields to deflect projectiles and bullets from Ox, Metro and Night Bird; his speed counteracted Torpedo’s quickness, and Girl Six’s multi-pronged attacks; his telepathy was able to match Kharma’s hyper-precognition; and the capabilities of his exo-suit were a little too much for Cybernetica’s technokinesis to circumvent.
+It was Ember Brook’s elemental fire attacks that eventually put the heroes in a position to survive the battle, and perhaps even capture the villain.
+However, Labyrinth had a contingency plan, and after several hours of fending off the do-gooders, he was able to trigger a massive explosion that pushed them back long enough for him to escape.
+Fortunately for Labyrinth, the battle had gone on long enough for a team of nameless-faceless minions he borrowed from friend and fellow villain, Qatastrophe, to pack all of his equipment and books, download all of his digital files, and remove them from the university, before the entire campus was blown to smithereens.